StackVista/stackstate-docs/develop/developer-guides/custom-functions/mapping-functions.md

 {% endcode %}

 After processing, the resulting component contains quite some metric stream definitions - one metric stream definition for each entry in the streams list.

-The list and the join helper shows that definitions can be created dynamically.
+The `list` and the `join` helper show that definitions can be created dynamically.

 Alternatively, it would have been possible to add each metric stream definition inside the streams block, however, this would make the streams block somewhat large and repetitive.